TheArturthur/CoppermindScraper/Cosmere/Spiritual Realm.md

 Because time is irrelevant, an object's Connection to its past as well as its future can be observed from the Spiritual Realm.
 Some beings, like [[/wiki/Atium#Allomantic Use]], [[Moelach\|Moelach]], [[Sak\|Sak the Aviar]], and [[Shard\|Shards]] can peer into the Spiritual Realm to gain insight into the future, though some methods are more likely to be successful than others and even some Shards have difficulty seeing the future.
 It is also possible to see into the past of others via similar means.
 Connection is said by some to connect to even time and reality itself.
 Space being compounded means that, unlike the Physical and the Cognitive Realms, the Spiritual Realm has no distinct locations.
 As a result, "all things are one" in the Spiritual Realm and those with access to the Spiritual Realm, like Shards, can see what is happening on other worlds and can move around the cosmere more easily.

+#### Possibilities
+The Spiritual Realm contains a vision of each member in a set of all possible worlds.
+This includes possible worlds which are defined by counterfactual conditionals, that is to say, configurations of how the world *could have* been if something else occurred in the past, as opposed to merely worlds that can possibly arise from the current world-state of the actual world.
+Possible worlds are not actual worlds, that is to say, that these possible worlds do not exist as isolated space-time structures, but as abstract possibilities.

 ### Spiritwebs
 For more information, see [[Spiritweb\|spiritweb]].
 A person’s spiritweb, closely related to Spiritual DNA, makes up their presence in the Spiritual Realm.
 Measuring and quantifying a spiritweb is possible, if difficult, to do.
 Spiritual DNA can be passed from parent to child like regular DNA.
 Identical twins can have different Spiritual DNA, however.
 A person's spiritweb can be damaged either through physical or emotional trauma.
 This creates "cracks" in the soul.
 It is easier for Shards to [[Invest\|Invest]] in people who are damaged in this way, as Investiture can enter the soul through these "cracks".
 This is why [[Allomancer\|Allomancers]] need to undergo [[Snapping\|Snapping]] in order to awaken their powers, and is implied to be the reason why [[Surgebinder\|Surgebinders]] tend to have psychological problems.
 Spiritwebs can be damaged with weapons like Hemalurgic spikes and Shardblades.
 Those wounds can then be healed with a graft of Investiture.
 The healing process does leave a permanent wound on a person's spiritweb.
 Investing an object or person for a long period of time will warp and change their spiritweb.
 In humans, this process leads to [[Savant\|Savantism]].